bhctest123/soberlivingappcom-new/src/content/blog/everything-you-need-to-know-about-opening-a-sober-living-home-in-vermontnbsp.md

 ---
-title: "Sober Living App - Everything You Need to Know About Opening a Sober Living Home in Vermont "
+title: "Sober Living App - Everything You Need to Know About Opening a Sober Living Home in Vermont"
 description: "Opening a sober living home in Vermont?
 Learn about high demand, grants, VTARR certification, & new laws like Act 163 on eviction & home surveying."
 date: 2023-02-27
 author: "Ben Weiss"